Lampirg/recommendator/README.md

 After that you can run java application and make HTTP requests.

-Using Shikimori and AniList endpoint should be just fine though.
+Using Shikimori and AniList endpoints should be just fine though.

 Send GET request to "/recommend/\*db name\*/{username}" and the responce will be an array of pairs title|numOfRecommendations.
 Keep in mind that Shikimori API is case sensitive to nicknames (unlike MAL and AniList APIs).